granack/useful-dnd-things/README.md

 requires a web server: if you have python installed, run python -m SimpleHTTPServer in the repo's root directory

 so far:
-basic site is a header tha thas a 'module menu' modules are loaded from folders in the '/modules/' directory. module names are taken from the directory names. an atempt is made to import a *modulename*.js file.
-This file needs to export a function *load(content)*, where content is a div represeting hte main content area.
+basic site is a header that has a 'module menu.' modules are loaded from folders in the '/modules/' directory. module names are taken from the directory names. an attempt is made to import a *modulename*.js file.
+This file needs to export a function *load(content)*, where content is a div representing the main content area.
 The load() function should call *loadMenu(Array)* where Array is an array of strings to populate the side menu.
-When a side menu item is clicked, it will call the exported function *menuClick(index)*, index being the index o fhte Array used to build the menu.
+When a side menu item is clicked, it will call the exported function *menuClick(index)*, index being the index of the Array used to build the menu.

 modules MUST export:
 - load(content) - content is main content div